-A mentor can help out with even simple things that many of us take for granted, like showing a prison-leaver where to get a bus card.
+A mentor can help out with even the simple things that many of us take for granted, like setting up a bank account or getting a bus card.

-Our mentors would join a network of other likeminded, competent and altruistic people and be supported by the Momentum team.
+Our mentors join a network of other likeminded, competent and altruistic people and are trained and supported by the Momentum team.